AltSchool/dynamic-rest/README.md

 **Dynamic API extensions for Django REST Framework**

+This is a fork of original dynamic-rest from https://github.com/AltSchool/dynamic-rest which seems a bit abandoned.
+The intentions of this fork is upgrade support for modern django and djangorestframeworks versions while original repo keeps outdated.

+This will keep 100% compatibility with original package but had name changed only in repo to distinguish each one, but usage and package name will remains.

 See http://dynamic-rest.readthedocs.org for full documentation.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->